My Cranfield Adventure: A Year of Growth and Discovery

 Advice for future students

-My advice would be to get out of your confidence zone.
+My advice would be to get out of your comfort zone.
 Firstly, leaving your country to study abroad is not an obvious choice for everyone, but it’s such a productive one.
 It really allows you to reveal yourself and be in a better position to seize life’s future opportunities.
 Secondly, when you arrive on campus, you find yourself with a lot of students you don’t know.
 You shouldn’t be afraid to reach out to people and make connections.
 That’s how you’ll meet incredible people and have extraordinary experiences.

 A highly recommended university for academic success